SergioGordillo/SergioGordillo/README.md

 ### 💬 About me.

-I am Sergio Gordillo, Frontend Developer between jobs.
+I am Sergio Gordillo, Fullstack Developer working at Sopra Steria.

 Before my discovery of web development, I was working in different areas (IT Recruitment, Sport Psychology) since I studied Psychology.
 That means I can add a differential value when carrying out software development projects.